Dying Light - Initial Impressions

 There's a lot of progression in Dying Light and tons of experience points to gain through quests, as well as just playing the game.
 There are three different tech trees to go down and level up your protagonist.
 Two of which can be upgraded by simply jumping around and fighting enemies.
 You gain experience points from running and jumping over every little obstacle, and for every kick or bat swing against a zombie.
 It's all designed with a very clear instant-satisfaction mentality of rewarding you for every insignificant thing you do.

 The third tree is upgraded by completing missions or securing supply drops.
-I've definitely progressed further in the parkour and combat tress more than the other, since I haven't done as many missions in the game, for a few reasons.
+I've definitely progressed further in the parkour and combat trees more than the other, since I haven't done as many missions in the game, for a few reasons.

 2016-01-16_00001-1038x576.jpg

-I'm not sure I've played a game with longer explanations as to why I need to do something in a mission.
+I'm not sure I've played a game with longer explanations as to why I need to do something on a mission.
 There are a lot of side-missions and challenges to do in Dying Light, so you'd think they'd speed up their explanations a little bit.
 Instead, every NPC that has a task for you blathers on and on about what they want from you with some super long-winded explanations and backstories to their problems.
 Some are even so obnoxious as to talk very slowly while they take forever to get to the point.
 There are no dialogue options to keep you involved in the conversation, you just have to sit there and listen to them talk about their problems.
 Or you can just hit the skip button and sacrifice any chances of absorbing the story, which is pretty tempting, most of the time.
 This, of course, translates over to the missions that are central to the story and is exacerbated.

 The story takes itself way, way too seriously.
-It tries to break up the seriousness with a few jabs here and there that are meant to draw a laugh, since all the characters are soooo clever, but it doesn't really work.
+It tries to break up the seriousness with a few jabs here and there that are meant to draw a laugh since all the characters are soooo clever, but it doesn't really work.
 It's thick with sentimentality and moments where I'm supposed to feel sad.
-It also tries to build up atmosphere with the occasional survivor with a backstory.
-Deep and emotional backstory in this type of game would be fine if the presentation of it was better and more consistent.
+It also tries to build up an atmosphere with the occasional survivor with a backstory.
+A deep and emotional backstory in this type of game would be fine if the presentation of it was better and more consistent.
 Dying Light tries to draw out emotions using cliché dialogue and dead-eye facial animations in between the moments you are crafting exploding ninja stars out of aerosol cans and saw blades.
 It tries really hard to make its story powerful, emotional, and meaningful.
 However, it all ends up being long-winded and laughable.
 The writing and the graphics simply aren't good enough to convey the emotions and complexity they're going for.
 I'm hoping that, as I get deeper into the game, the tone tries to become a little more playful to get around the shoddy presentation and better match the playful nature of Dying Light.

 Seriously?